clarebcook/HighSpeedFLFM/README.md

 conda develop .
 ```

-Note that using `conda develop` requires install `conda-build`.
+Note that using `conda develop` requires `conda-build` to be installed.
 This can be done with:
 ```
 conda install conda-build